home-assistant/home-assistant.io/source/_integrations/homewizard.markdown

 ## Identify

 The identify button can be pressed to let the status light blink for a few seconds.
-This feature is currently only available for the P1 meter and the Energy Socket.
+_This feature not available for the kWh Meter._

 ## Cloud communication

 The HomeWizard Energy devices are designed to work with the HomeWizard Energy app and require communication with the HomeWizard cloud to make them function with the app.
 The "Cloud connection" configuration toggle can be used to turn off all communication with the HomeWizard cloud, making the device fully local.
 The device cannot communicate with the app, and the device won't receive any future firmware updates.
-This feature is currently not available for the Water meter.

 Cloud communication is restored when the switch is turned on again.
 Cloud communications are also restored after a factory reset, or when the device is put in pairing mode.